-The consolidated financial statements have been prepared on a historical cost basis except for certain non-current assets and financial instruments, which are measured at fair value, as explained in the following accounting policies.
+These consolidated financial statements have been prepared on a historical cost basis except for certain non-current assets and financial instruments, which are measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.